-- When is the annual Medicare Advantage Open Enrollment Period?
-This happens every year from January 1 to March 31. - What type of plan can you switch to during the annual Medicare Advantage Open Enrollment Period?
-During this time, you can: - O Switch to another Medicare Advantage Plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Disenroll from our plan and obtain coverage through Original Medicare.
-If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - When will your membership end?
-Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
+- The annual Medicare Advantage Open Enrollment Period is from January 1 to March - During the annual Medicare Advantage Open Enrollment Period you can: - Switch to another Medicare Advantage Plan with or without prescription drug coverage. - o Disenroll from our plan and obtain coverage through Original Medicare.
+If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.